socketstream/socketstream/README.md

 The directories generated will be very familiar to Rails users.
 Here's a brief overview:

 #### /app/client
-* The /app/client/app.coffee file must exist and contain an 'init' method, called once the connection is established
-* All files within /app/client will be sent to the client.
-Nesting client files within folders is not supported yet
+* All files within /app/client will be converted to Javascript and sent to the client
+* The app.init() function will be automatically called once the websocket connection is established
-* Changing any file within /app/client will not require a restart in development mode (NODE_ENV=development), just hit refresh on the browser
+* Changing any client will not require a restart in development mode (NODE_ENV=development), just hit refresh on the browser
 * Client code is automatically concatenated and minified in staging and production (NODE_ENV=staging)
+* Nesting client files within folders is not supported yet
 * If you have a Javascript library you wish to use (e.g. jQuery), put this in /lib/client instead
+* jQuery is required for now, though we will remove this dependency in the future
+* All client code can be called from the console using the 'app' variable (app is an instance of window.App)
+* The /app/client/app.coffee file must always be present

 #### /app/server
-* The /app/server/app.coffee file must exist
+* All files in this directory behave similar to Controllers in traditional MVC frameworks
+* For example, to call app.init from the client and pass 25 as params, type remote('app.init',25,function(){ alert(this); })
+* The last argument must always be the callback (cb).
+If app.init were to call cb('hello it works') we would see this message popup
 * All methods are automatically accessible via the client unless they begin with an underscore - so be careful!
-* If the method takes incoming params, these must be declared as the first argument
+* If the method takes incoming params, these will be pushed into the first argument.
+The second must always be the callback.
-* The last argument must always be the callback.
-All methods must take a callback argument, even if this simply returns null
 * Each file must begin 'class exports.' followed by the capitalized name of the file (e.g. 'class exports.User')
 * Server files can be nested.
 E.g. remote('users.online.yesterday') would reference the 'yesterday' method in /app/server/users/online.coffee
 * @session gives you direct access to the User's session
 * @user gives you direct access to your custom User code.
 More on this coming soon
+* The /app/server/app.coffee file must always be present

 #### /app/css
 * /app/css/app.stly must exist.
-This is designed to contain your stylesheet code in [Stylus](http://learnboost.github.com/stylus/) format
+This should contain your stylesheet code in [Stylus](http://learnboost.github.com/stylus/) format (similar to SASS)
 * Additional Stylus files can be imported into app.stly using @import 'name_of_file'
 * Changing any file within /app/css will automatically trigger Stylus re-compilation
 * If you wish to use CSS libraries within your project (e.g. reset.css or jQuery UI) put these in /lib/css instead

 #### /app/views
 * /app/views/app.jade must exist.
-This is designed to contain all the static HTML your app needs in [Jade](http://jade-lang.com/) format
+This should contain all the static HTML your app needs in [Jade](http://jade-lang.com/) format (similar to HAML)
 * The HTML HEAD tag must contain '!= SocketStream'.
 This helper ensures all the correct libraries are loaded depending upon the environment (declared by NODE_ENV)
 * Only one view file is supported at the moment.
 We may implement 'partials' in the future.
 * Changing the /app/views/app.jade file, or any other client asset file, will automatically trigger Jade re-compilation when in development mode